 - All eftpos terminals must comply with rigorous security standards to ensure they protect your PIN.

 - Unlike some credit cards and other debit card systems, eftpos transactions are in real time, so you can check your account within minutes and be sure that the transaction is accurately reflected in your account balance.

 Protecting you against unauthorised transactions

-You still need to safeguard both your PIN and your card from the risk of loss, theft or unauthorised cheap diflucan from canada use.
+You still need to safeguard both your PIN and your card from the risk of loss, theft or unauthorised use.

 If you notice any unusual transactions on your account or believe your PIN has been compromised, or if your card is lost or stolen, notify your bank immediately.

 eftpos Cardholders may also be protected from unauthorised transactions under the ePayments Code - check your bank terms for details.
 The financial institution that issued your eftpos card must compensate you for any unauthorised transactions so long as you:

 - Safeguard your PIN and don’t disclose it to anyone else or keep a record of it,

 - Report the loss or theft of your card or unauthorised transactions as soon as you become aware of them, and

 - Don’t contribute to your loss.